jtfragale/Project-2/planning/readme.md

 ## MVP

 -homepage with a list of recommended hikes
--ability to create/add hikes
+-ability to delete/add hikes

 ## Bronze

--ability to sign up and sign in
+-ability to edit hike

 ## Silver